-As of December 31, 2017, we had available cash, cash equivalents, long term investments, restricted cash and other financial investments net of approximately \$23.1 million.
-As of March 20, 2018, we have available cash, cash equivalents, long term investments, restricted cash and other financial investments net of approximately \$24.8 million.
+As of December 31, 2018, we had available cash and cash equivalents of approximately \$13.8 million.
+As of March 20, 2019, we have available cash and cash equivalents, of approximately \$15.4 million.
 For information regarding the investment of our available cash, see Item 5.B.
 "Operating and Financial Review and Prospects - Liquidity and Capital Resources" below.